PagerDuty/scheduler/doc/user.md

 - Distributes tasks in your service cluster.
 This includes automatic rebalancing as individual hosts in your cluster are added or removed (or crash or recover).

-Pd-Scheduler is intended as a replacement for our current WorkQueues.
+Scheduler is intended as a replacement for our current WorkQueues.
 The new library provides scheduling but does NOT provide "fairness".
 It is also not intended for simple FIFO usage. (you could use it for that, but you should use just Kafka - see the pd-kafka-consumer library)

 ## High-level Design

-Pd-Scheduler is a library that you include in your service code, not a separate service.
+Scheduler is a library that you include in your service code, not a separate service.
 The main API is specified in [`SchedulerClient`](https://docs.pd-internal.com/scala/scheduler-scala-api/#com.pagerduty.scheduler.SchedulerClient).

 It's operation is shown in the following diagram: